 Sweet and hot peppers can be frozen without blanching first.
 Freeze or dry any peppers that you can

-Extending the pepper season
+Extending the Pepper Season

 If peppers are not ripe when temperatures grow cool, you can cover plants under plant blankets or clear plastic spread over a frame or hoops.
 Do this when nighttime temperature dips below 60°F (15°C) or days consistently average less than 70°F (21°C).
 Like tomatoes, pepper plants can be lifted whole from the garden and hung upside down indoors to continue ripening.